Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1% · European average (2024): 34.6%

-The Birthgap Generational Indicator (TFG) in Austria reached 36.8% in 2024, corresponding to a total fertility rate of 1.31.
-This figure remains nearly unchanged from 2023's value of 36.5%.
-Over the past five years, the TFG has shown an upward trend, averaging 32.9% from 2020 to 2024.
-When compared to the 1980s average of 29.4%, the current rate is approximately 7.4 percentage points higher.
-The lowest three-year average occurred between 2015 and 2017, at 27.3%.
-Between 2022 and 2024, Austria achieved its highest three-year average of 35.1%.
-Austria ranks 16th among 38 countries worldwide and holds the 11th position within Europe out of 31 countries.
+The Birthgap Generational Indicator (TFG) for Austria stands at 36.8% in 2024, corresponding to a total fertility rate (TFR) of 1.31.
+This marks a slight increase from 36.5% in 2023.
+Over the past five years, the TFG has steadily climbed, averaging 32.9% between 2020 and 2024.
+Since the 1980s, when the average was 29.4%, the current figure has risen by approximately 7.4 percentage points.
+The lowest recorded TFG occurred during the early 1990s, specifically from 1991 to 1993, at 27.3%.
+Internationally, Austria holds the 16th position among 38 countries, while in the European context, it ranks 11th out of 31.

 Birthgap Generational Indicator (TFG) over the decades